JXINN1/06_assignment/README.md

 }
 ```
 ## problems
 At first try, I couldn't detect if the message was being sent or not.
 The "Wellness notifier started.
-Waiting for scheduled messages.." console log let me to detect if the app runs the way you desire.
+Waiting for scheduled messages.." console log let me to detect if the app runs the way i desire.

 <img width="572" alt="first issue" src="https://github.com/JXINN1/06_assignment/assets/146362069/127b863a-cd0e-4239-920a-ae9e0f010dd2">